neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 Basing layout on static pixel dimensions can be brittle, however.
 Even on small viewports,
 users may attempt to scale the _text_ to increase visibility.
-If a given layout is tied to the body text being set at 16px, sufficient font scaling can still make the site unreadable.
+If my layout depends on 16-pixel body text, enough font scaling can still make the site unreadable.

 The `em` and `rem`^["em" and "root em," referring to the width of an em-dash.
-Like this one---see?] units have been historically used to address this concern.
+Like this one---see?] units can be used to address this concern.
-Even so, my usage of those units was quite a cargo-cult practice, and still tightly coupled with pixels.
+Even so, I hardly used those units in a productive manner.
 I would set my `:root` font size to `10px`, such that `0.1rem === 1px`, and simply do mental math to convert my pixel dimensions to the "better" units.

 I missed the point.

-Browsers that scale text often override the `:root` font size anyhow, so my mental math is rendered completely wrong.
+Browsers that scale text often override the `:root` font size anyhow, so my mental math was wrong.
 The base font size should be controllable by the end user, to match their accessibility needs.